-1 Contained within Unrealised (losses) / profits on the revaluation of investments in Table 3 on page 35.
+1 Contained within Unrealised (losses) / profits on the revaluation of investments in Table 8.

 Underlying asset performance

 The fully operational investments held by the Company delivered a stable performance during the period.
 Earnings before interest, tax, depreciation and amortisation ("EBITDA") for the European investments increased by 2.8% on a like-for-like basis relative to the prior comparable six-month period.